 Material Design Comes to Audio by Michael Zhigulin

 The concept here is just too cool.
 Matt Stvartak’s player is basic in functionality, but the rotating vinyl that pops out of the sleeve is a standout design.

-Part of the idea behind HTML5 media was to ensure that mobile devices were able to access the same content as desktops (as opposed to Flash).
-Simon Goellner’s video player handles responsiveness with ease and the fact that it can be styled with some simple CSS is very welcome.
+Part of the idea behind HTML5 media was to ensure that mobile devices could access the same content as desktops (as opposed to Flash).
+Simon Goellner’s video player handles responsiveness with ease, and the fact that it can be styled with some simple CSS is most welcome.

 What’s nice about Tadaima’s HTML5 video player is that each item on the control bar shows a text label when the user hovers over it.
-While video controls are generally intuitive, adding this extra touch ensures that everyone knows exactly what’s going on.
+While video controls are generally intuitive, adding this extra touch ensures everyone knows exactly what’s happening.

 We mentioned Joe Watkins’ audio player above, but his video player also deserves some love.
-There are options here for transcripts, closed captioning, sign language (which opens a separate video panel on the side) and descriptions.
+There are options for transcripts, closed captioning, sign language (which opens a separate video panel on the side), and descriptions.
 It’s everything you need to bring accessible video to your site.

 A big trend we’re seeing lately is the ability of a video to “move” along with the user as they scroll down a page.
 Charley Pugmire has built a nice example of this.
-It’s a YouTube video that is full-width at the top of the screen then shrinks into the sidebar on scroll.
+It’s a full-width YouTube video at the top of the screen and then shrinks into the sidebar on scroll.

-There is any number of ways that we can take the plain old media player and turn into something special.
-Hopefully, these examples will inspire you to go beyond the basics.
+There is any number of ways that we can take the plain old media player and turn it into something special.
+Hopefully, these UI snippets will inspire you to go beyond the basics.